Chickenpox

 Go to the nearest Hospital Emergency (A&E) Department or phone 999

-- Increasing pain and redness between the spots:
+- Increasing pain and redness between the spots

-- New blisters/spots appearing after 7 days
+- New blisters or spots appearing after 7 days

 - Rash spreading to the eyes